Sudan and South Sudan

 The country finally decided to split the north and south in an attempt to gain peace.
 Today, both countries are struggling to emerge from the years of conflict.
 Sudan and South Sudan remain among the poorest countries on Earth.
 Many people belong to nomadic tribes that move their cattle from place to place.
 Most of the pastureland was destroyed during the wars.
 Conflicts between tribes are common, even now that the country has been split.

-Fun Facts about Sudan and South Sudan for Kids
+Facts about Sudan and South Sudan

 - Sudan has a population of 40.53 million; South Sudan has a population of 12.58 million.